FlowFuse/website/src/blog/2024/05/exploring-node-red-dashboard-2-widgets.md

 The **ui-form** widget emits a payload object with key-value pairs of form elements upon submission.
 We'll store this data in a global context, If you are not familiar with Node-RED context, refer to [Understanding Node-RED varriables](/blog/2024/05/understanding-node-flow-global-environment-variables-in-node-red/).

-1. Drag a **function** node onto the canvas and use the following code which also contains a notification message set to payload:
+1. Drag a **function** node onto the canvas and add the following code.
+This will store the submission in the `income` global context variable, and then modify `msg.payload` to pass on a notification to any further connected nodes.

 ```javascript
 // Retrieve the existing 'income' array from the global context, or initialize it as an empty array if it doesn't exist